RMD Relief and Guidance for 2023

 Inherited IRAs and retirement plans

-The proposed regulations issued in early 2022 surprised many when they suggested that annual distributions are also required during the first nine year of such 10-year periods in most cases.
-Comments on the proposed regulations sent to the IRS asked for some relief because RMDs had already been missed and a 25% penalty tax (50% prior to 2023) is assessed when an individual fails to take an RMD.
+Proposed regulations issued in early 2022 suggested that annual distributions are required during the first nine years of the 10-year period in most cases.
+Many were surprised, as missed RMDs could trigger a 25% penalty (50% prior to 2023).

 IMPORTANT DISCLOSURES